Categories

 16 As to the possibility of being a “born again” replacement at this late hour, understandably only a very few of these remaining anointed ones are likely to forfeit their heavenly calling by becoming unfaithful.
 The Watchtower February 15, 1982 pages 30-31 paragraphs 14-5-16.

-Since that time, the number of Witnesses claiming to be of the anointed had been decreasing.
+Since that time, all getting baptized were encouraged to scrutinize themselves if they thought they might be of the heavenly calling.
+Hence,the number of Witnesses claiming to be of the anointed began to decrease.

-In an article entitled: “Hated for His Name” The Watchtower reported on the horrendous persecution faced by Christians under Roman emperors from Nero to Diocletian:
+In an article entitled: “Hated for His Name” The Watchtower reported on ten horrendous waves of persecution faced by Christians under Roman emperors from Nero to Diocletian:

 THE TEN PERSECUTIONS